Wall Street hits record, boosted by trade and earnings optimism

 Many investors, however, are already looking ahead to a potentially rosier earnings outlook once Washington and China resolve their trade dispute.

-Aerospace companies Hexcel Corp HXL.N and Woodward Inc WWD.Ojumped 9.3% and 4.7%, respectively, after the two Boeing suppliers said they would combine in an all-stock merger valued at $6.43 billion.
+Aerospace companies Hexcel Corp HXL.N and Woodward Inc WWD.O jumped 9.6% and 4.8%, respectively, after the two Boeing suppliers said they would combine in an all-stock merger valued at $6.43 billion.

-Tesla Inc TSLA.Osurged 8.2% after a report that China would not make significant cuts to subsidies for new energy vehicles this year, while Oppenheimer boosted its price target on the stock.
+Tesla Inc TSLA.O surged 9.8% to a record high after a report that China would not make significant cuts to subsidies for new energy vehicles this year, while Oppenheimer boosted its price target on the stock.

-Advancing issues outnumbered declining ones on the NYSE by a 2.34-to-1 ratio; on Nasdaq, a 1.65-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.40-to-1 ratio; on Nasdaq, a 1.73-to-1 ratio favored advancers.

 (Reporting by Noel Randewich; additional reporting by Sruthi Shankar and Susan Mathew in Bengaluru; Editing by Dan Grebler)